-I don’t personally believe that this is ‘deception by design’, but it was helpful to be able to define the problem I didn’t know I had until recently.
+I don’t personally believe that this is ‘deception by design’, but it was helpful to be able to identify the reason for my anti-social networking.
 So I decided to do something about it, the next addition to my campaign to slowly and steadily make long term changes to my life.

-My first experiment; I muted everyone I followed (sorry friends and fam) eliminating content from my feed without deleting it, or any of my friends and followers.
-The urge to open each social media app remained initially, a Pavlovian reaction in awkward or boring situations – I reach for my phone and gravitate towards whatever ‘feed’ seems appropriate.
-But soon after realising that my feeds now contained nothing except ‘suggested for you’ content and advertising, and even though I didn’t sign up to any of it, I was still compelled to scroll more.
-It was the proof that I had some kind of addiction to social media.
+My first experiment; muting everyone I followed (sorry friends and fam) which has removed content from my feed without deleting it as well as keeping my friends and followers.
+The urge to open each social media app remained initially, a Pavlovian reaction to awkward or boring situations is reaching for my phone.
+But soon after realising that my feeds were void of everything except unsolicited ‘suggested for you’ content and ads, I was still compelled to scroll more.
+A realisation that perhaps the addiction was a bigger problem than I initially thought.

 Social media has become engrained in daily life, to the point where we all need it.
-Calling it quits simply isn’t an option – I actually need these tools for their original intended purpose; staying connected.
-So what are some options for cutting back?
+Calling it quits simply isn’t an option – I actually need these tools for their original intended purpose; staying connected (and my job).

 Follow more useful and unfollow the useless

 Use your scroll time to view something interesting and important.
 Follow causes, news outlets, artists, musicians and other creatives.
 Social media can be a brilliant self-betterment tool.
-Think of those 1 minute Tasty videos – there are thousands of short, time lapse instructional videos, articles and instructions to do just about anything!
+Life hacks, tasty videos – there are thousands of short, time lapse instructional videos, articles and instructions to do just about anything!

 Take the time to tell Social media sites what they’re doing that you don’t like

-This has made a moderate impact on what appears on my feed, but it was a slightly annoying task telling FB about everything that I didn’t like.
+This has made a moderate impact on what appears on my feed, but it was a slightly annoying task telling Facebook every single thing that I didn’t like.

 Delete the apps but keep the contact

-Facebook and Facebook messenger are not mutually exclusive – you can have one without the other.
-What a great way to keep in touch without being overwhelmed by content.
+Facebook and Facebook messenger are not mutually exclusive.
+What a great way to keep in touch without being overwhelmed by content!
 Or depending on how badly you want to control your social media time, you can delete the apps from your phone and try to only browse on your computer at home.
 I also found that deleting the apps from the home screen of my phone and hiding them away in a folder was a useful way of reminding myself that I shouldn’t be scolling.